 Here's what your package should show when you run it:

-Yeah - the right result!
+Yeah - the correct result!

 Close your package down, reflecting on how you might use this in "real" life.